rasmus-saarniit/SUVI2025/travel-itinerary/20-day-trip-with-summary.md

    - Metsas varjatud parkla
    - Jäätikus muutused lähedal
 **S leiud**
+- Via Ferrata Loen is a spectacular climbing trail that is secured with a wire all the way, and takes you up from the fjord to the top of the mountain Hoven at 1011 m.
+All the way with a magnificent view of the fjord, Lodalen , Oldedalen, majestic Skåla and the mountains towards Jostedalsbreen. : https://en.loenskylift.no/viaferrataloen
-  Spectacular attractions meet stunning views!
+  - Spectacular attractions meet stunning views!
 Loen Skylift, in the heart of Fjord Norway, takes you from the fjord to the top of Mount Hoven in just 5 minutes.
 Explore the mountain on foot in summer.  https://www.visitnorway.com/places-to-go/fjord-norway/stryn/
   - Stryn ja Aurland vahele jääb kosk! https://www.visitnorway.com/places-to-go/fjord-norway/the-hardangerfjord-region/listings-hardanger-fjord/steinsdalsfossen-waterfall/1260/
-  - Ja veel üks kosk: HARDANGERFJORD https://www.visitnorway.com/places-to-go/fjord-norway/the-hardangerfjord-region/
+  - Ja veel üks kosk: HARDANGERFJORD -PALUN https://www.visitnorway.com/places-to-go/fjord-norway/the-hardangerfjord-region/
 ---

 ### 10. Päev: Stryn - Aurland (~200 km) (22.07, Teisipäev)